OpenNFT/OpenNFT/docs/install_pycharm.rst

 Install OpenNFT
 ---------------

-Creating Project by cloning from GitHub repository
+Create Project by cloning from GitHub repository
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 .. image:: _static/pycharminstall_1.png

-You can use link of the main repository
+Use the link to the main repository,

 .. code-block::

     https://github.com/OpenNFT/OpenNFT.git

-Or if you want to contribute to the project - create fork repository and use your link
+or, if you plan to contribute to the project, create the fork repository and use your own link

 .. code-block::